npm/npm/doc/cli/npm-restart.md

 This restarts a package.

-This runs a package's "stop", "restart", and "start" scripts, and associated pre- and post- scripts, in the order given below:
+This runs a package’s "stop", "restart", and "start" scripts, and associated pre- and post- scripts, in the order given below:

 1. prerestart